 The Bahamas consists of more than 700 islands, cays and islets in the Atlantic Ocean and is situated to the North West of the Caribbean and to the South East of Florida, USA.

 The United States of America is a major yachting hub and is synonymous with the marine industry.
-Like Europe, the USA has a vast marine infrastructure in place; shipyards, marinas and marine services are easy to find and of high quality.
-Florida is the most popular state for boats to be based, due to the infrastructure in place, beautiful cays, beaches and waters and its proximity to the Bahamas and Caribbean.
+Like Europe, the USA has a vast marine infrastructure in place; shipyards, marinas and marine services are easy to find and are of a high quality.
+Florida is the most popular state for boats to be based due to the infrastructure in place with beautiful cays, beaches and waters as well as its proximity to the Bahamas and Caribbean.
 Fort Lauderdale, in particular, is a very popular place for yacht crew to base themselves and to find jobs.
 The West Coast of USA is also a popular yachting hub and base for yachts cruising the North Pacific.

 Finding a Job in the Caribbean and USA:

 The best time of the year to find a job is either side of the season, directly before or immediately after.
-Boats generally tend to crew up for the Caribbean season in October/November, they may then hire crew again before crossing to their next seasonal destination, the most popular of which is the Mediterranean and usually occurs in March/April.
+Boats generally tend to crew up for the Caribbean season in October/November and they may then hire crew again before crossing to their next seasonal destination, the most popular of which is the Mediterranean which usually occurs in March/April.
 Most of the vessels will base themselves out of South Florida, making Fort Lauderdale and West Palm Beach the most common places for crew to find work.
-It is also important to note that many boats remain in Florida all year round, and day/temporary work can be found at any stage during the year.
+It is also important to note that many boats remain in Florida all year round and day/temporary work can be found at any stage during the year.

 Cruising in the Caribbean and USA: